tgpholly/dyetty/README.md

 A drop-in, function compatible alternative to chalk that supports CommonJS

 ## Motivations
 When version 5 of chalk was released support for CommonJS was dropped.
-I don't yet (if ever) want to migrate to ESM so I made this.
+I don't yet (if ever) want to migrate to ESM and was frustrated that I had to use `chalk@4` so I made this as a result of that frustration.

 ## Things to note
 When using TypeScript you may need to change the way you import the module if you import chalk like this: